brooklynrail/brooklynrail-platform/content/events/2022/12/take-a-loaded-brush-write-your-name.md

   - the-brooklyn-rail
 event_platform: null
 ---
-Curated by Tyhe Cooper, this reading features work created in response to the artworks on view in the *Rail* Curatorial Project's *Singing in Unison Part Seven: Artists Need to Create on the Same Scale that Society Has the Capacity to Destroy*, currently on view at Industry City.
+Curated by Tyhe Cooper, this performance features work created in response to the artworks on view in the *Rail* Curatorial Project's *Singing in Unison Part Seven: Artists Need to Create on the Same Scale that Society Has the Capacity to Destroy*, currently on view at Industry City.

 **Industry City**\
 900 3rd Avenue\